How Do You Keep Your Best Employees From Quitting?

 B. Great talent wants to work at a great company.

 When I joined Micrel, the company was riding high.
 The company looked like it was poised for the same sort of run Maxim had.
-As I started assessing the team I inherited and the way they did things, I began asking myself, “What do they (Micrel) know about business that I don’t?”
+As I started assessing the team I inherited and the way they did things, I thought the team was weak and the company's processes needed improvement.
+But Micrel was doing well.
+I began asking myself, “What do they (Micrel) know about business that I don’t?”

 The answer, as I came to realize, was there were no business tricks up their sleeve.
 Micrel had ridden a growth wave in the industry, and, now that the wave had slowed, the company’s flaws started appearing.